Together, we are creating a sustainable festival

 - We’re asking all festival-goers, crew and artists to bring a re-usable water bottle to the festival

-- Thanks to our sponsor Daisley Plumbing it’s now even easier to get fresh clean water with multiple refill stations across the festival site.
+- It’s easy to get fresh clean water with multiple refill stations across the festival site.

 - UnityWater Hydration Stations are located next to Customer Service and next to the water fountains providing FREE for festival goers